solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 10. Provision the VM in the Spoke VNet in Azure by selecting the following values under the **Network interface** section:

     - **Virtual network**: Select the Spoke VNet that was created for this lab.
-It's name will be silimar to `tailspin-spoke-vnet`
+Its name will be similar to `tailspin-spoke-vnet`
     - **Subnet**: `default`
     - **Public IP**: `None`